knt-ktsg/Personal-Financial-App/README.md

-# Personal Finance Tracker App
+# :chart_with_upwards_trend: Personal Finance Tracker App

-## Overview
+## :books: Description
 The Personal Finance Tracker App is an application that helps users manage and analyze their spending habits.
 Users can import a CSV file containing transaction data, perform operations like viewing, adding, editing, and deleting transactions, and analyze spending patterns.
 The app also includes data visualization capabilities, displaying monthly spending trends and top spending categories.
-This application is built using Python and uses libraries like Pandas for data handling, Matplotlib, and Seaborn for visualization.
+This application is built with Python and uses libraries like Pandas for data handling, Matplotlib, and Seaborn for visualization.

-## Features
+## :gear: Features
 **1. File import Functionality**
 * Import a CSV file containing your transaction data.
 This file must contain columns such as Date, Category, Description, Amount, and Type.